MooseValley/Uni-2020-T2-COIT11134-Object-Oriented-Programming/README.md

 ### Need help:
 * Course forums for all tutorial question and course / topic related questions.
 * Contact the CC directly if you need help on your assignment: Farzad Sanati, f.sanati@cqu.edu.au, Townsville
+* NOTE: Mike O is employed by CQUni for 2 hours per week ONLY - just to teach the on-line lecture.

 ### Other useful links: